Privacy Policy

 1.2 Data Protection Representation in the European Economic Area (EEA)

-We have the following data protection representation in accordance with Article 27 GDPR:
+We have the following data protection representation in accordance with Art.
+27 GDPR:

 VGS Datenschutzpartner GmbH